aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 ### Setting the permissions

 There are two ways to set the permission types.

-One uses the octal number system to specify which permission bits are turned on or off.
-The other uses letters and symbols to turn the the permission bits on or off.
+One way uses the octal number system to specify which permission bits are turned on or off.

 Below is an example the octal number system is used to set the permissions: